-Seven most aesthetically pleasing fonts for your Web Apps
+Seven most aesthetically pleasing fonts for your web apps

 Without Google Fonts, our typography would be in limbo!
 Now, I’m neither a web designer nor have an eye for the pixel perfect and aesthetic design which a pro designer usually does.
 Instead, my usual workflow is to cobble together web components like bootstrap, jquery, codeigniter, etc. and try to build something useful out of it.